Euro gold and silver commemorative coins (San Marino)

 This article covers euro gold and silver commemorative coins issued by Azienda Autonoma Di Stato Filatelica E Numismatica.
 It also covers rare cases of collectors coins (coins not planned for normal circulation) minted using other precious metals.
-It does not cover either the San Marino €2 commemorative coins or the Sammarinese scudo commemorative coins.
+It does not cover either the San Marino €2 commemorative coins or the other Sammarinese commemorative coins.

 For euro gold and silver commemorative coins of other countries see Euro gold and silver commemorative coins.

 2 Scudo

 San Marino has adopted the Euro since 2002 as its currency, However, in a means to maintain its own cultural identity it continues to issue a gold commemorative coin in its former currency the scudo released with a value of 2 scudo.

 Since there is a fixed exchange rate between the scudo and the euro and since the euro is San Marino's official currency the 2 scudo coins will be included in this article.